School Committee announces $59 million Fiscal Year budget request

-The proposed budget is based on information gathered from faculty, staff and parents and what they feel is necessary for the district.
+The proposed budget is based on information gathered from faculty, staff and parents about what they think the school district needs.

-“This budget reflects those voices and responds directly to what our community has asked of us, particularly in the areas of student support,” said Superintendent June Saba-Maguire.
+“This budget reflects those voices and responds directly to what our community has asked of us, particularly in the areas of student support,” Saba-Maguire said.

 With less than 3,300 students enrolled in the district, the school is spending about $3,800 less per student than the state average.
 This cost includes teacher salaries, insurances and benefits, administration, operations, maintenance and pupil services.